 What Is a Construction Change Order?

 According to some estimates, an average of 35% of projects experience at least one major change throughout the life of the project.
 As a contractor, change orders can leave you feeling like you’re trapped between a rock and a hard place.
-When a change order is requested, you can’t tell a project owner no and you can’t simply ignore the change; you have to find a solution (and fast).
+When it’s requested, you can’t tell a project owner no and you can’t simply ignore the change; you have to find a solution (and fast).

-While a change order might sound like a unilateral request or decision, it’s not.
-In fact, a change order is a contract amendment.
+While a construction change order might sound like a unilateral request or decision, it’s not.
+In fact, it’s not a contract amendment.
 As Construction Law Today explains, “a Change Order is a bilateral agreement between parties to the contract–an owner and prime contractor, prime contractor and subcontractor, two or more subcontractors–to change the contract.
 A Change Order represents the mutual consensus between the parties on a change to the work, the price, the schedule, or some other term of the contract.”

 As such, a change order must be written out and approved by all parties, which can take time, money, and patience to complete.